If you have a 4 year old in the house, you know it can be difficult to find things to keep him or her entertained. Frustrating even, at times.

 My daughter has literally put beads on string for two hours straight, and been so excited about it the whole time.
 I don’t get it, really, but she (and many other kids) just LOVE “doing beads”.
-Beads are super cheap – check out your local Dollar Store or Walmart.com and you’ll be all set.
+Beads are super cheap – check out your local Dollar Store, Craft or Thrift store, or even Walmart and you’ll be all set.
 Cleaning up spilled beads is no fun, but watching your girl proudly wearing her own jewelry creations certainly is!

 Listen to Audio Books

 If you can’t read to them at the moment, why not let someone else do it for you?
-Have a stash of their favorite children’s books with CDs (check out these at Walmart.com ) or download some audiobooks at iTunes or another site.
-Don’t forget to check out what your local library has to offer… mine has a decent selection that I can reserve online.
+Have a stash of their favorite children’s books with CDs or download some audiobooks at iTunes or on Spotify or another site.
+Don’t forget to check out what your local library has to offer… mine has a pretty decent selection that I can reserve online.

 Write a Letter or Make a Card